dennisvang/tufup-example/README.md

 This repository shows how to use the [tufup][1] package for automated application updates.

-This is done by means of a dummy Windows-application, called `myapp`, that uses `tufup` in combination with `pyinstaller`.
+This is done by means of a dummy Windows-application, called `myapp`, that uses `tufup` in combination with `cx_Freeze`.

-NOTE: Although the example `myapp` is bundled using `pyinstaller`, this is not required: `tufup` is completely independent of `pyinstaller`, and can be used with *any* bundle of files.
+Note: Although the example `myapp` is bundled using `cx_Freeze`, this is not required: `tufup` is completely independent of `cx_Freeze`, and can be used with *any* bundle of files.

-NOTE: Although the example application is written for Windows (or macOS), this only pertains to the directories, defined in `settings.py`, and the script used to run `pyinstaller`.
+Note: Although the example application is written for Windows (or macOS), this only pertains to the directories, defined in `settings.py`, and the script used to run `cx_Freeze`.
 You can simply adapt these to use the example on other operating systems.

 ## Questions